ufosc/manim-data-structures/CONTRIBUTING.md

 8. Install Pre-Commit. `poetry run pre-commit install`
 9. Ensure that the poetry virutal environment is loaded by running `poetry shell` (some IDEs have a setting to do so automatically).

+### Branching Strategy
+(to avoid dumb mistakes in the past, some projects ive worked on explain strategies such as naming conventions and stuff like feature branches)

+### Coding Guidelines
+(this is a lot less important but if you have style guides or any specific formatting, that can also go here.)

+### Testing and Quality Assurance
+(i think there has to be some testing to ensure code quality and also for the data structures to not break. could be wrong since im super new to manim)

 ### Fetch the latest code from upstream
 ```bash
 git checkout dev